 You may require endoscopic treatment for this as well as drugs to reduce the amount of reflux.

 This is a large topic in its own right.
-I have produced plenty of diet information and you can read more about this by going to my diet after gastrectomy page or why not purchase my book about diet following gastrectomy packed full of information about this.
+I have produced plenty of diet information and you can read more about this by going to my book about diet following gastrectomy packed full of information about this.

-With any form of surgery there are always risks and complications that can arise.
+With any form of stomach cancer surgery there are always risks and complications that can arise.